webzep/mui-nested-menu/README.md

 Pull requests for <a href="https://github.com/steviebaa/mui-nested-menu">the project</a> are more than welcome.
 Please make sure to stick to the coding style used throughout the project.

 1. Clone the project from GitHub - it is a monorepo.
-2. `yarn && yarn start` and you should see the docs on `localhost:3001`.
+2. `yarn && yarn dev` and you should see the docs on `localhost:3001`.
 3. Create a new branch
 4. Make your changes
 5. Open a pull request